Euphredes/Euphredes/README.txt

            Tour

 This Ship is twostory.
-Belowdeck has four rooms, starting with AUTHORITY and ending with BOUNTIFUL.
+Belowdeck has three rooms, starting with AUTHORITY and ending with BOUNTIFUL.
 I just gave you, Game Warden, a tour of the topdeck of my Ship.
 Walk downstairs.